 The application process for this grant program has three ingredients:

-- Your responses to the questions found below, which are submitted through an online application—available here.
+Your responses to the questions found below, which are submitted through an online application.

 Additional requirements for the grant program would include:

-- Commitment to meet with and advise at least one of the ventures participating in the upcoming, 2019 i.Lab Incubator program;
+Commitment to meet with and advise at least one of the ventures participating in the next year’s cohort of the i.Lab Incubator program;

 Only those teams who have participated full-time and actively in the incubator program—including workshops, check-ins, mentoring, and workspace—will be considered eligible for a Startup Grant.
 Given eligibility, ventures are then selected to receive Startup Grant funding by way of the following criteria: